Fate101/Stormfox-HUD-and-ULX-Module/README.md

 `StormFoxHudServerName "My Server Name"`
 Sets the Server Name to appear under the clock

+`StormFoxHudWeatherEnabled 1`
+Enables/Disables the weather being visible under the clock

+`StormFoxHudTempEnabled 1`
+Enables/Disables the temperature being visible under the clock (Celsius Only)

 The can **only** be changed by the server and they update in real time.
 You will need to put these into your **autoexec.cfg** or **server.cfg**

 ## Current Features